Cancer Rehabilitation (Rehab)

 • Exercise/fitness experts.

-The providers on your rehab team will be based on your needs.
+The providers that are on your rehab team will be based on your needs.

-Any person with cancer can talk with their cancer team about a referral to cancer rehab.
-Rehab can be done at any time before, during, and after treatment.
-Some ways that rehab can help:
+You can talk with your care team about a referral to cancer rehab at any time before, during, or after their treatment.
+Cancer rehab can start:

-• Before treatment starts: take a look at your abilities to help you get ready for treatment.
-You may be given exercises to prevent or cope with certain side effects of treatment.
+• Before treatment: The rehab team will test your baseline abilities.
+They will see where you may need help and give you exercises to help you get ready for treatment.
+They will also help you with exercises to prevent or cope with side effects of treatment.

-• During treatment: help you handle side effects such as fatigue, balance issues, pain, or help you keep up with activities such as work and childcare.
+• During treatment: The team will help you handle side effects such as fatigue, balance issues, pain, or keep up with activities such as work and childcare.

-• After treatment: improve your strength and endurance (how long you can do an activity), help you get back to your daily tasks, manage lymphedema, or help you cope with the worry and fear of recurrence (cancer coming back).
+• After treatment: You will work to improve your strength and endurance (how long you can do an activity), get back to your daily tasks, manage lymphedema (a buildup of fluid that causes swelling), and they will help you cope with the worry and fear of recurrence (cancer coming back).

-What types of issues can cancer rehab help me with?
+What side effects can cancer rehab help with?

 Cancer rehab specialists can help with many issues linked to cancer and treatment.
 These can include: